Note: This is an October 2020 update to an article previously published.

 Tier Certification Clients

-Look at adoption among the telecommunications companies, colocation providers and data center developers: Digital Realty, Compass Data Centers, CenturyLink, and Switch.
+Look at adoption among the Financial Services community, the telecommunications companies, colocation providers and the many data center developers including Digital Realty, Equinix, Compass Data Centers, and CenturyLink.
 We have been pleased to impress each and every one of those companies with our dedication to quality and thoroughness, because we understand all that is on the line for them and their clients.
+Once engaged, we have responsibilities in their core business platforms, and take that responsibility very seriously.

 Here is the full list of Tier Certification awards.